Charles-Zhang-CSharp/TCPLargeMessageTest/README.md

 * Read in a loop until the whole message has been read: Receiving the size of the message at the beginning helps you to read the entire message from the server.
 * ReadAll and append to a buffer until you've got it all, then process the buffer: Or you can use LookAhead to see if you've got it all and if not, just leave it in the socket until the next DataAvailable.

+Conclusion:

+* Use TcpClient/TcpListener and stream based message handling, and we can treat Tcp just like binary serialization/deserialization.

 ## References